 It seemed she’d been right about the sensation, but for entirely the wrong reasons.

-My co-worker Danielle gave me an extremely long prompt, again a little too much to transfer here, that was basically a (fairly detailed!) summary of this story.
+For November Quick Fics 2018, my co-worker Danielle gave me an extremely long prompt, again a little too much to transfer here, that was basically a (fairly detailed!) summary of this story.
 It’s my first original NQF, so that’s cool.